StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 Product variations are now supported at a basic level.
 We have an advanced feature for variable products prepared for our Premium and PRO users.

-= I have a problem, who do I contact? =

-Our team is still working on the launch of the main site, but you can get hold of us by sending us a message on Skype or Facebook (user: "stockmanagementlabs").
-From version 1.1.0. you can submit a support ticket to our team directly by visiting this [page](https://stockmanagementlabs.ticksy.com/ "Support Page").

 == Screenshots ==